mooreryan/color_tree/README.md

 ## Versions ##

-0.0.5 -- if color is not specified, defaults to black 0.0.4 -- update docs, provide `convert_line_endings.py` script 0.0.2 -- added exact pattern matching
+0.0.5 -- If color is not specified, defaults to black.
+Fixed bug where names were not being properly cleaned.

+0.0.4 -- update docs, provide `convert_line_endings.py` script

+0.0.2 -- added exact pattern matching